Phil 326 Heidegger's Being and Time

-He also runs a series of philosophy talks at the Nashville Downtown Public Library.
-For details of the program, see Thinking out of the Box.
-He is also an environmental artist and stages Art Events from time to time.
-See the Chronopod Cycle here, and his MNAC Artist Registry website.
+My most recent interview The End of Progress is with Zan Boag, New Philosophy #6, Fall 2014.
+For details on the Lunchbox program, see Thinking out of the Box.
+For my ART links: see the Chronopod Cycle and MNAC Artist Registry website.
 For interviews relating to these and other matters, check out the following additional interviews: Art for the Imagination, Contretemps Interview: The Art of Time, A Day in the Life of [Photo Interview].

 Charles Scott and David Wood discuss Thinking After Heidegger , Vanderbilt Philosophy Colloquium, September 24 2004: